THE THERAPEUTIC EFFECT OF AN AQUARIUM IN THE WORKPLACE

 Experimental Conditions

-The study was carried out in the office of Lightbox Digital during their normal working day between the hours of 10am and 2pm.
+The study was conducted within the Lightbox Digital office during normal working hours between 10:00 and 14:00.

 Participants